juniorsundarCasual/TGT/vault/volume-5.chapter-347.md

 "Will we be able to do it, though?"
 Shuri said, voicing her doubt.

 "There's something to be said about optimism in the face of uncertainty," Marie advised.
-"We should try our best, and hope for the best.
+"We should try our best and hope for the best.
 That's all I can say, really."

 Again...
 Hope...
 Shuri didn't know if she had any more of that left in her.